MetaMask/metamask-docs/snaps/reference/permissions.md

 ### endowment:cronjob

-To run periodic actions for the user (cron jobs), a snap must request the `endowment:cronjob` permission.
+To run periodic actions for the user (cron jobs), a Snap must request the `endowment:cronjob` permission.
-This permission allows the snap to specify cron jobs that trigger the exported [`onCronjob`](../reference/exports.md#oncronjob) method.
+This permission allows the Snap to specify cron jobs that trigger the exported [`onCronjob`](../reference/exports.md#oncronjob) method.

 Specify this permission in the manifest file as follows: